goggin13/quizzes/readme.md

 ToDo

 On Break
+* checkboxes to open/close exams
 * JS testing for practice question interactions
   * cypress
   * staging site for smoke tests
-* ingestion validation
-  * it "raises an error if there is a multi select and not every answer is labeled"
-  * it "raises an error if there is more than one answer and input didn't have [a,b..]"
-* checkboxes to open/close exams
-  * expiration for exams?
 * /questions/<id> shows answers with links to edit
 * when admin views a question, show edit links for all the prompts
 * nicer text fields for editing questions